Shubharambh: Plot

 Raja Reshammiya, a son of his wealthy family lacks self-confidence.
 Sharp and pretty, Rani Dave hails from a poor family.
 They meet and fall in love.
 Thinking the Daves are rich, Raja's mom Asha sends a marriage proposal.
 After the marriage, Asha finds out Rani is poor.

-Later on, Rani and Raja come up with several situations, and Raja's uncle and aunt want them to be under their control.
+Later on, Rani and Raja experience several situations, as Raja's uncle and aunt want them to be under their control.
 Meanwhile, Kesha (Raja's uncle and Aunt's daughter) falls for Ustav's Boss, and decides to marry him without informing her family.
 She was pregnant.
 Later on, Utsav reveals the truth of his boss to Kesha.
 His boss was already married.
 Heartbroken, Kesha comes back home with Utsav's advice.
 With misunderstanding, the family blames Utsav, except Rani.
 When she enquires Utsav, he agreed the blame.
 Kesha's father decides that she must leave the house as she did not obey his wish for her marriage with his business friend, Mukesh Shah's son.
 After that, Raja and Rani participate in a competition of shoemakers called 'Mera Jutha hai Hindustani' as the winner of the competition gets a loan from the government to start their shoe factory.
 They both fail in the selection round.
-So, they decided to go with the wild card entry and along with them Kesha participates, as she had a deal with her father that if Raja and Rani were out of the competition, she can come home.
+So, they decide to go with the wild card entry and along with them Kesha participates, as she had a deal with her father that if Raja and Rani were out of the competition, she can return home.
 So, with Utsav's trust she goes to competition.
 Meanwhile, Raja gets badly injured in the eye while he makes the soles of the shoes with a chemical glue.
 Both Raja and Rani work hard to win the competition as a false statement was given for not attending the interview with their name that they will be separated if they lose the competition.
 They work very hard.
-Competitor Mihika and Kesha tried very hard to make them lose but failed.
+Competitor Mihika and Kesha also tried very hard to make them lose but failed.
 Kesha fakes her illness and after seeing Raja's kindness, she tells the truth on how she tried to sabotage them.
 Raja is hurt on his foot and they both try to go to the competition.
 Raja's uncle and aunt send goons after them.
 Raja gets injured and tells Rani to go to the competition.
 Raja and Rani won the competition.

 As Raja gets injured due to Gunvant's evil plot Rani's ex-lover Mihir enter their life as his doctor much to her dismay.
 Mihir blackmails her to marry him and he will save Raja.
 A helpless Rani agrees.
 After Raja's second surgery, Rani tells the family the truth.
 She decided to commit suicide by drinking poison.
 Mihir sees how much Rani loves Raja and leaves Rani.
 Raja is recovered.